zanzo420/PBWoW3style/styles/pbwow3/contrib/README.md

 - updated for phpBB 3.2.7 (new events)

 3.2.2 (16-03-2018)
-- updated for phpBB 3.2.2
+- updated for phpBB 3.2.2 (markup changes and new events)
-- fix missing mark read checkbox in navbar
+- fixed missing 'mark read' link in navbar

 3.2.1.6 (15-10-2017)
 - fix contact icon appearance